geraldhinson/geraldhinson.github.io/_projects/David vs Goliath.md

 To this day, the David vs Goliath project stands alone as both the hardest thing I've ever done (professionally) and that of which I am most proud.
 10 years+ later it is still rated 4.8 / 5 on the app store and I still get emails from all around the world thanking us for building it (and asking for more), both of which make my heart smile.

-There were also some pretty cool God-stories that we experienced along they way.
+There were also some pretty cool God-stories that we experienced along the way.
 When those appear on my faith-blog, I'll update this article with a link.

 Gerald (thus far)